ccoupe/mqtt-camera-motion/README.md

 ```
 #### opencv installation
 Opencv provides the libraries for image manipulation.
 I use version 4.1.2 which
-is a real pain to install from source, especially on a Raspberry (takes a few hours)
+is a pain to install from source, especially on a Raspberry (it takes a few hours)
 On a Pi Zero it takes a day and a half or more to build from source and it's a bit iffy.
 You really want to use the following link instead

 For Raspberry Pi's (https://solarianprogrammer.com/2019/09/17/install-opencv-raspberry-pi-raspbian-cpp-python-development/)[(follow these instructions]

+If you happen to have a Raspberry 4 with 4MB, it compiles much faster and if
+you are clever that can be used.
+Far too off topic.

 Ubuntu linux has opencv version 3.x in its repo but we want 4.x (4.1.2+) so we have to build from source.
-It's not difficult once you have a working configuration.
-It does take some time
+It's not too difficult once you have a the cmake settings.

-TODO: INSERT configuration here
+TODO: INSERT ubuntu cmake command line here

 ### Motion-Video Manual Configuration.
 Try it manually to see how well it works for you and to get your configuation